 Average Price: VND 25,000 – 40,000

-Tre is exactly a good choice for you to buy as a specialty of this region thanks to its flavor, Tre is the fermented pork sausage with ingredients including pork, pig ear, tail, nose, galangal, fermented rice powder, and spices.
-Made from pork, Tre is considered as a simple dish to make, and you can try it with many different dishes also, but people still recommend that you should try Tre in Da Nang for the authentic flavor.
-The shape of Tre looks like a roll folded by several pieces of leaves so that you can store it for many days in the fridge or room temperature, and use them for lunch or dinner in the week.
+Thanks to its flavor, Tre is a good choice for you to buy as a specialty of this region.
+It is pork sausage with pork, pig ear, tail, nose, galangal, fermented rice powder, and spices.
+Made from pork, Tre is considered a simple dish to make, and you can try it with many different dishes.
+Most people recommend trying Tre in Da Nang for its authentic flavor.
+Tre looks like a roll folded by several pieces of leaves, so you can store it for many days in the fridge or at room temperature and use it for lunch or dinner during the week.

-The cake is made of flour and added some more egg, pork, and dried beef.
-And then, with a special method, it is pressed between 2 pieces of aluminum plates on a charcoal stove.
+The cake is made of flour, and more eggs, pork, and dried beef are added.
+And then, with a unique method, it is pressed between 2 pieces of aluminum plates on a charcoal stove.

-Banh ep is served with a few herbs, a slice of lemon, cucumber, and fish sauce for anyone wants the flavor to be stronger.
-This street food is suitable for a group of friends gathering and chatting while enjoying the cake.
+Banh ep is served with a few herbs, a slice of lemon, cucumber, and fish sauce for anyone who wants the flavor to be more flavorful.

 Average Price: VND 20,000 – 30,000

 You can easily find this cake in the street vendors or local markets in many provinces and cities of the central region.
-The cake is actually an interesting combination of grilled rice cake and wet cake served with boiled meat and grilled meat.
+The cake is an exciting combination of grilled rice and wet cake served with boiled and grilled meat.
 The name of this cake came from the way people eat it.
 People usually smash and break it into smaller pieces before eating.
-A piece of cake with a little bit of spicy fish sauce will give you a great sense of delight when you eat.
+A piece of cake with a little spicy fish sauce will give you a great sense of delight when you eat.

 Average Price: VND 15,000 – 25,000